dotdash32/AW-Agent-Simulator/matlab/README.md

 A simulation in Matlab by Dotdash32

+Notes on the construction and format of the simulation, in hopes of making the code simpler to understand.
+> Personal notes are in quotes, like this.
+> My own way of inserting comments about how the simulation has run in the past.

 ## Premise

 Simulate the first 100 BB players and see how the environment of Brain Burst changed over time.

+What key variables define how successive Brain Burst is compared to Accel Assault or Cosmos Corrupt?
+The primary factors of investigation are

+* Birth rate - how fast do players create new players with 100 BP

+* Duel rate - how many and how often do people duel?
+Can we simulate a way to factor in human factors like "winning streaks" or people being more conservative as they lose BP?

+* Learning rate - how fast do people learn the game, and is there an inherent curve that is almost impossible to beat at any stage of the game?

+* Inherent talent - how much gradation of talent/skill is there and at what rate do people learn and become better at fighting?

 ## Simulation

-The siimulation is broken into two main phases:
+The siimulation is broken into several  phases:

-1. Creation of the first 100 players and
+1. Creation of the first 100 players

-2. Repeated rounds of duels and BP exchanges
+2. Repeated rounds of :

+    * Duels
+        1. Select a player who is alive at random
+        2. Check to make sure they haven't already dueled this round
+        3. Select another player who is alive at random
+        4. Check they haven't dueled and aren't the first person
+        5. Initiate a duel, evaulate win condition, transfer BP
+            *  More details in Duel section
+    * Births - Potentially introduce new players
+        * Details in MakeBabes section
+    * Tracking - print out data to track the simulation over time - TODO
+        * Implement way to track interesting characters automatically?
+        * Report BP amounts, number of players
+        * Create graphs

 ### Creation of player
 `makePlayer(parent, parentGen, round)`

-* Basic code to create a new player with minimum inputs.
+Basic code to create a new player with minimum inputs.

 * `parent` is the numerical index of the parent player.
 Zero if first generation (Originator)